ngandn18/CS50P-Project/README.md

 ...
 ![Multiple results](images/run_m2.png)

-For easy following, we can redirect output to the /dev/null (simply understanding the null bin) and see each result file.
+For easy following, we can redirect output to the /dev/null (as the null bin) and see each result file.

 Run by command:
 ```
     $ bash demo.sh > /dev/null
+    ...
+    $ cat result.f1
+    ...
+    $ less result.t1
+    ...
 ```

 ![with /dev/null](images/run_mn.png)